demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_AWS_IAM_user_access_investigation_README.md

 - Penetration testing tool activity
 - Suspicious API call from a Tor exit node

+This is a beta playbook, which lets you implement and test pre-release software.
+At the moment we support AWS but are working towards multi-cloud support.
+Since the playbook is beta, it might contain bugs.
+Updates to the playbook during the beta phase might include non-backward compatible features.
+We appreciate your feedback on the quality and usability of the content to help us identify issues, fix them, and continually improve.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.